mjstewart/typescript-type-assist/README.md

 * Classes fall outside the scope of being basic type as they contain implementation details.
 * The contents of a namespace.
 * Display the documentation of inherited types within the sub type.

+### Installation
+1. settings > plugins > browse repositories > search for 'typescript type assist'
+2. Alternatively download the `typescript-type-assist.jar` and go to settings > plugins > install plugin from disk.

 ### Issues